 |Previous College:||Tennessee Tech|

-season, he came to Tech after spending the previous four seasons at
+Cabrera came to Tech after spending 2008-2012 at Chattanooga

-Chattanooga under head coach John Shulman.
-Shulman was a former
+under head coach John Shulman.
+Shulman was a former assistant coach

 While at Chattanooga, he helped coach the Mocs to two Southern Conference North Division titles in 2008-09 and 2010-11.
-The 2008-09 team would go on to win the SoCon Tournament and gained a berth into the NCAA Tournament, the tenth appearance in the tourney in school history.
+The 2008-09 team would go on to win the SoCon Tournament and gained a berth into the NCAA Tournament.

 Known for his strong reputation as a recruiter and evaluator of talent, Cabrera served as head coach at Lackawanna for four years prior to his stint at UTC.
 He accumulated a record of 100-28, winning two region titles.
 His 2007-08 squad went 22-9 and lost in the region semifinals.
 Cabrera was named region Coach of the Year in 2005 and 2006 and coached three NJCAA All-Americans and eight All-Region players.